On the structure of modules indexed by small categories

-Throughout we work over a fixed field $k$.
-Let $(vect/k)$ denote the category of finite dimensional vector spaces over $k$, and linear homomorphisms between such.
-Given a category $\cal C$, a {\it $\cal C$-module over $k$} is a covariant functor $M:{\cal C}\to (vect/k)$.
+[Note: This basepointed structure above ensures that $Hom(M(x), M(y))$ always contains the zero linear map.
+The only place where this zero map will be needed is in showing that the associated graded of the local structure for basepointed $\cal C$-modules distributes over finite sums of modules.] .2in

 The category $({\cal C}\mhyphen mod)$ of $\cal C$-modules then has these functors as objects, with morphisms represented in the obvious way by natural transformations.
 All functorial constructions on vector spaces extend to the objects of $({\cal C}\mhyphen mod)$ by objectwise application.
 In particular, one has the appropriate notions of \begin{itemize} \item monomorphisms, epimorphisms, short and long-exact sequences; \item kernel and cokernel; \item direct sums, Hom-spaces, tensor products; \item linear combinations of morphisms. \end{itemize}